carl819/AnimalCard/README.md

 # AnimalCard
-Made an animal trading card
+I used my knowledge of HTML and CSS to create a web-based trading card depicting my favorite animal.